-Sandy Gherardi is a Washington, D.C. area fine art photographer.
+Sandy Gherardi is a Washington, D.C. area fine art photographer, whose main focus is on Abstract Expressionism.
 Her interest in photography began with a Nikon School of Photography course in the 1980s.
 Two decades later, Digital Arts study at the Corcoran School of Art unveiled an exciting new world.
 Photography became her passion.

 In 2009 Sandy established The Reverent Lens.

-She recently published the second edition of her book, DRIVEN TO ABSTRACTION, Abstract Photographic Images, originally published in 2014.
+Her book of eighty color and black and white fine art Abstract Expressionism images, DRIVEN TO ABSTRACTION, Abstract Photographic Images, was originally published in 2014.

-Though she has been a Realtor since 1980, the arts have always been her source of inspiration and creative outlet.
-Sandy studied theater arts in college and always loved to dance (ballet, tap, modern dance).
+Performing and fine arts have always been Sandy's source of inspiration and creative outlet.
+She majored in theater arts in college and always loved all forms of art, musical theater, dance, and drama.
 As decades passed, her artistic interests shifted.
 The transition from in front of the curtain to behind the lens felt natural.

-Sandy's main body of work is Abstract Expressionism.
+Sandy's main body of work is Abstract.
 Highlighting repetitive patterns, symmetry, strong shapes, bold color and texture, she offers extraordinary glimpses into ordinary subjects.
 Her abstracts mimic life in the digital age, a life of rapidly evolving information that hurls toward us in endlessly changing bits and pieces.
-Through abstraction, she captures transitory fragments of underlying beauty.
+Through Abstraction, she captures transitory fragments of underlying beauty.

-Sandy’s art resides in private and corporate collections, as well as in permanent collections at the Children’s National Medical Center in Washington, DC and the Joseph Miller Center for the Photographic Arts in Virginia.
+Sandy’s art resides in private and corporate collections, as well as in the permanent collections of the Children’s National Medical Center in Washington, DC and the Joseph Miller Center for the Photographic Arts in Virginia.